No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 • Jog wheels, pitch faders, performance pads

-Rane One MKII — Best for Scratch DJs
+5. Rane One MKII — best for scratch DJs

 The Rane One MKII launched in August 2025 and is the go-to controller for scratch and open-format DJs in 2026.
 Motorised platters, 29 internal effects, tension-adjustable faders, and Serato DJ Pro integration.
-Like all DJ controllers, Ableton support is via manual MIDI mapping rather than native integration — but the MKII is fully MIDI-capable and maps well into Live.
+Like every DJ controller here, Ableton support is via manual MIDI mapping rather than native integration — but the MKII is fully MIDI-capable and maps well into Live.

-The Serato-only positioning means you’re choosing this for the hardware feel and scratch workflow, not Ableton integration specifically.
-But if scratch performance is part of your setup and you want to run Ableton alongside it, the MKII is mappable.
-No official Ableton mapping exists — expect to build your own.
+The Serato-only positioning means you’re choosing this for the hardware feel and the scratch workflow, not for Ableton integration specifically.
+If scratch performance is part of your setup and you want to run Ableton alongside it, the MKII is mappable — expect to build your own.

 • Motorised platters — scratch performance